AdamDoll/project-ideas-2013/README.md

 Add it to the `projects.txt` file in this repository and get working!

 WARNING: THESE PROJECTS SOUND HARD.
+THEY ALSO SOUND KICK-ASS.
 IN A GROUP WITH GUIDANCE, YOU WILL BE ABLE TO COMPLETE THESE!
 Promise.

 JMUbuntu
 --------